markolozajic/KWIC/README.md

 Search for keyword or a POS tag on a webpage or a file specified by a URL entered by the user.

-Display the search result(s) and a number of user specifiedleft and right neighbours of the result.
+Display the search result(s) and a number of user specified left and right neighbours of the result.

 The output should contain text, POS and the lemma for each word of the result.